 Postpartum blues is a mild depression only.
 It is also known as ‘baby blues’ or ‘maternity blues.’
 This is a frequent concern of new mothers.
 The condition begins in the first week, and it lasts no longer than 2 weeks and is characterized by insomnia, fatigue, irritability, tearfulness, anxiety, and unstable mood.
 Baby blues is self-limiting, meaning to say, after 2 weeks, it goes away.
 However, mothers benefit greatly when the family and health care team are providing empathy and support.

-Postpartum depression (PPD) on the other hand occurs during the first 3 weeks to 3 months but it may occur anytime during the first year after giving birth.
+Postpartum depression (PPD), on the other hand, occurs during the first 3 weeks to 3 months, but it may occur anytime during the first year after giving birth.
 Primigravidas are more likely to develop PPD.
-Women experiencing PPD have less interest in her environment feel the infant is demanding.
+Women experiencing PPD have less interest in their environment feel the infant is demanding.
 She also has strong feelings of guilt, unworthiness, shame, and frequently expresses a sense of loss of self.
 Clinical signs and symptoms are generalized fatigue, irritability, anxiety, concentration and decision-making difficulties, appetite changes, sleep disturbances, and altered weight.
 PPD is differentiated from postpartum blues by checking out the symptoms’ number, intensity, and persistence.

 Postpartum psychosis is a rare condition.
 The clinical manifestations generally surface within 1-3 months of delivery.
 One important risk factor for developing postpartum psychosis is a history of bipolar disorder.
 Symptoms noted to affected individuals are sleep problems, confusion, irritability, agitation, hallucinations, and delusions.
 What makes this condition dangerous, is the possibility of the mother to kill her baby.
 Furthermore, poor appetite, feelings of worthlessness and guilt, and inordinate concern towards the health of the infant are also manifested by affected mothers.

 Comparison of Postpartum Blues, Depression and Psychosis